yshterev/udacity-intro-to-backend/README.md

-# udacity-intro-to-backend
-Learning Backend Dev - Hapi.js + Typescript
+# Udacity's Intro to Backend - Hapi.js + ES6 #

+My take on Udacity's course [Intro to Backend](https://www.udacity.com/course/intro-to-backend--ud171).
+The original course is on Python.